 Third, getting a crown placed as soon as possible reduces the chances of the temporary filling falling out, which might require you to return for retreatment of the tooth.

 While not all patients require crowns after a root canal, those who do should follow their endodontist’s recommendations for getting a crown as soon as they can.

 So, do you need a crown after a root canal?
 Your endodontist will need to consider your specific circumstances.
 Contact us at Innovative Endodontics to find out more about how we take steps to change the reputation of the root canal.
-You can also schedule your appointment when connecting with us.
+We serve patients throughout the North Charleston, SC area and can help you.
 If you need a referral for a visit, you can find information for your dentist on our site.
 Let us become your source for getting relief from toothaches and saving your tooth.